Udaikrishna7871/Pulse-Code-Modulation/README.md

 Write a simple Python program for the modulation and demodulation of PCM, and DM.
 # Tools required
 Python IDE with Numpy and Scipy

+# Theory
+**Pulse Code Modulation (PCM)** is a digital modulation technique in which a continuous-time signal is sampled, quantized, and encoded into a binary sequence, providing high noise immunity and accurate signal representation at the cost of increased bandwidth. **Delta Modulation (DM)** is a simpler digital modulation method that encodes only the difference between successive samples using a single bit, resulting in reduced complexity and bandwidth, but it suffers from slope overload distortion and granular noise when the step size is not chosen properly.

 # Program
 ## Pulse-Code-Modulation
 ```